joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 - Computes a ranked probability score by comparing the cumulative sum of forecast and observed probabilities.
 - Calculates the climatological ranked probability score by comparing the cumulative sum of climatological and observed probabilities.
 - Determines the RPSS with respect to climatology.
-- Applies a land-sea mask when the examined variable is either temperature or precipitation.
+- Applies a land-sea mask when the variable is either temperature or precipitation.
 Values are set to NaN at grid points with land fraction values less than 80%.
 - Computes the area-weighted RPSS.

 .. important::